George Pickens: 2024 season

-On November 10, Pickens caught a 20-yard touchdown pass from Russell Wilson in which he leaped in the air and contorted his body backwards while extending his arms backwards over his head in what was named another "catch of the year" for Pickens.
+On November 10 against the Washington Commanders, Pickens caught a 20-yard touchdown pass from Russell Wilson in which he leaped in the air and contorted his body backwards while extending his arms backwards over his head in what was named another "catch of the year" for Pickens in the 28–27 win.
 During December 1's 44–38 win over the Cincinnati Bengals, Pickens was the team's leading receiver with three catches for 76 yards and a touchdown in the first game the Steelers had put up over 40 points in a single game since November 8, 2018.
 On December 8, Pickens was ruled out of Week 14's victory over the Cleveland Browns with a hamstring injury he sustained earlier in the week during practice.
 This was the first game of his career in which he did not play.
-Pickens returned to the field during the Steelers’ 29-10 loss to the Kansas City Chiefs.
-In the team’s season finale against the Bengals, he made one catch on six targets, as well as dropping three passes.
+Pickens returned to the field during the Steelers' 29-10 loss to the Kansas City Chiefs.
+In the team's season finale against the Bengals, he made one catch on six targets, as well as dropping three passes.
 His only catch was at the line of scrimmage resulting in him having his only zero yard game of his career thus far as the Steelers were narrowly defeated by the Bengals 19-17.

 Pickens finished the regular season making 58 receptions for 900 yards and three touchdowns across 13 games.

-In the 28-14 Wild Card loss to the Baltimore Ravens, he had five catches for 87 yards and a touchdown, in what would be his final game as a Steeler.
+In the 28–14 Wild Card Round loss to the Baltimore Ravens, he had five catches for 87 yards and a touchdown, in what would be his final game as a Steeler.